Compression Socks for Nurses: A Guide

 Should Nurses Wear Compression Socks?

 As a nurse, you are most likely already aware of compression socks.
 But if not, let us fill you in.
-Compression socks, or stockings, are exactly what they sound like.
-They are socks that use varying amounts of compression on the legs to boost circulation and help reduce Edema and other issues that might occur.
+Compression socks are exactly what they sound like.
+They are socks that use varying amounts of compression on the legs to boost circulation and help reduce edema and other issues that might occur.

 Compression socks work by encouraging the blood flow upwards, assisting the body's natural functions.
 They do this by applying more pressure closer to the ankles.
 As you go further up the leg, the socks reduce this pressure creating a natural flow of blood up the leg.